aws-samples/non-profit-blockchain/new-member/README.md

 This step generates a new channel configuration block that includes the new member owned by Account B. A configuration block is similar to the genesis block, defining the members and policies for a channel.
 In fact, you can consider a configuration block to be the genesis block plus the delta of configuration changes that have occurred since the channel was created.

+> For interest, 'genesis block' appears in two places in Fabric:
+>   1) The orderer is bootstrapped using a genesis block, which is used to create the orderer system channel.
+The genesis block is created using this command: `configtxgen -outputBlock`, and is passed to the orderer on startup, usually via an ENV variable or parameter (named `General.GenesisFile`).
+The system channel name defaults to 'testchainid' unless you override it.
+>   2) Application channels are created using a channel configuration block.
+The first of these becomes the genesis block for the channel.
+This is created using this command: `configtxgen -outputCreateChannelTx`.

 A new channel configuration block is created by fetching the latest configuration block from the channel, generating a new channel configuration, then comparing the old and new configurations to generate a 'diff'.

 Generating a new channel configuration involves a number of steps, which we will work through below.

-### Generate configtx channel configuration
+### Generate new configtx.yaml channel creation configuration
-Generate the configtx channel configuration by executing the following script:
+Generate the configtx channel creation configuration by executing the following script:

 ```
 docker exec cli configtxgen -outputCreateChannelTx /opt/home/$CHANNEL-two-org.pb -profile TwoOrgChannel -channelID $CHANNEL --configPath /opt/home/